Dinan Yahdian Javier

 Dinan Yahdian Javier (born 6 April 1995) is an Indonesian former footballer who played as a forward.

 International career

 Javier was born in Bantul.
 In 2013, he was called up to the under-19 team for the 2013 AFF U-19 Youth Championship.
 In this championship, the team won the AFF Cup for the first time.
 Two weeks later, the team qualified for the 2014 AFC U-19 Championship for the 16th time, losing all three of its games in the opening group stage.

+Personal life

+He is a graduate of Yogyakarta State University (UNY), the Faculty of Sports Science with a concentration in sports coaching education.